stacks-archive/blockstack-browser/packages/connect/README.md

 - `redirectTo`: The path in your app where users go after sign in.
 - `manifestPath`: The path in your app where your manifest.json file can be found
 - `finished`: An optional callback that can be invoked after authentication.
 This prevents having to do a whole page refresh in a new tab.
 One argument is passed to this callback, which is an object with `userSession` included.
 If included, then the `redirectTo` path is ignored, and the user will be logged in automatically.
-- `vaultUrl`: The URL you'd like to use for authentication.
+- `authOrigin`: The URL you'd like to use for authentication.
 Only necessary when developing the authentication app.
 - `sendToSignIn`: defaults to `false`.
 Whether the user should go straight to the 'sign in' flow.
 - `appDetails`: an optional object which includes `appName: string` and `appIcon: string`.
 This will speed up the process of loading your app's information during onboarding.
 - `userSession`: Optionally, pass a `UserSession` instance to use for authentication.
 If it's not passed, `@blockstack/connect` will create one for you.